 - Student groups will be separated into the following cohorts:

-- o EC
+- EC

-- o IK
+- o JK

 - 0 K

-- o 1st & 2nd
+- 1st & 2nd

-- o 3rd & 4th
+- 3rd & 4th

-- o 5th & 6th
+- \circ 5th & 6th

-- o 7th & 8th
+- \circ 7th & 8th

 - Cohorts will be utilized for lunch, recess, after school, and, if necessary, for quarantine purposes. - Groups will still isolate themselves from each other whenever possible.
 For example, while two groups are eating lunch in the Commons, students will be separated in the lunch areas by group.